 Document escalation procedures for third-party dependencies.
 If your application depends on external third-party services that you don't directly control, you need a plan to deal with outages.
 Create documentation for your planned mitigation processes.
 Include support contacts and escalation paths.

 Use configuration management.
-Configuration changes should be planned, visible to operations, and recorded.
-This could take the form of a configuration management database, or a configuration-as-code approach.
-Configuration should be audited regularly to ensure that what's expected is actually in place.
+Plan configuration changes, make them visible to operations, and record them.
+You might use a configuration management database or a configuration-as-code approach for these purposes.
+Audit configuration regularly to ensure that expected settings are actually in place.

-Get an Azure support plan and understand the process.
-Azure offers a number of support plans.
-Determine the right plan for your needs, and make sure the entire team knows how to use it.
+Get an Azure support plan and understand the support process.
+Azure offers many support plans.
+Determine the right plan for your needs, and make sure that your entire team knows how to use the plan.
 Team members should understand the details of the plan, how the support process works, and how to open a support ticket with Azure.
 If you're expecting a high-scale event, Azure support can assist you with increasing your service limits.
-For more information, see the Azure support FAQs.
+For more information, see Azure support plans FAQs.

-Follow least-privilege principles when granting access to resources.
+Follow least-privilege principles when you grant access to resources.
 Carefully manage access to resources.
-Access should be denied by default, unless a user is explicitly given access to a resource.
-Only grant users access to what they need to complete their tasks.
+Deny access by default, unless you explicitly give a user access to a resource.
+Only grant users access to what they need for completing their tasks.
 Track user permissions and perform regular security audits.

 Use Azure role-based access control.
 Assigning user accounts and access to resources shouldn't be a manual process.
-Use Azure role-based access control (Azure RBAC) to grant access based on Azure Active Directory identities and groups.
+Use Azure role-based access control (Azure RBAC) to grant access that's based on Azure Active Directory (Azure AD) identities and groups.

 Use a bug tracking system to track problems.
 Without a good way to track problems, it's easy to miss items, duplicate work, or introduce new problems.
 Don't rely on informal person-to-person communication to track the status of bugs.
 Use a bug tracking tool to record details about problems, assign resources to address them, and provide an audit trail of progress and status.

 Manage all resources in a change management system.
-All aspects of your DevOps process should be included in a management and versioning system so that changes can be easily tracked and audited.
-This includes code, infrastructure, configuration, documentation, and scripts.
-Treat all these types of resources as code throughout the test, build, and review process.
+If you include all aspects of your DevOps process in a management and versioning system, you can easily track and audit changes.
+Include code, infrastructure, configuration, documentation, and scripts.
+Treat all these types of resources as code throughout the process of testing, building, and reviewing.

 Use checklists.
-Create operations checklists to ensure processes are followed.
-It's easy to miss something in a large manual, and following a checklist can force attention to details that might otherwise be overlooked.
+Operations checklists can help you follow processes.
+It's easy to miss something in a large manual, but following a checklist can force attention to details that you might otherwise overlook.
 Maintain the checklists, and continually look for ways to automate tasks and streamline processes.

 - What is DevOps?